gleegum/ROM-PATROL/README.md

 ## 📄 License

 This project is free for personal and educational use.
 It does not include any ROM files.
-Users are solely responsible for the ROM content they scan.

 ---